 Why can’t some people get things done as effectively as others?

-1) Orientation to “time” - Some individuals have a variety of issues related to time that get in their way when it comes to getting things done.
+1) Perspective to “time” - Some individuals have a variety of issues related to time that get in their way when it comes to getting things done.
 They procrastinate.
 They have trouble setting boundaries.
 They fail to set proper priorities.
 They get distracted.
 They have issues asserting appropriately or saying no, especially to authority figures.

-2) Orientation to “relationships” - Other individuals are not as astute as they could be when it comes to forming professional relationships.
+2) Perspective to “relationships” - Other individuals are not as astute as they could be when it comes to forming professional relationships.
 They don’t think proactively enough about building their power base within the organization.
 Therefore, when they need to make important requests, they lack the political capital they need to get things done.

-3) Orientation to “political power and influence” - Still other individuals are not politically savvy.
+3) Perspective to “political power and influence” - Still other individuals are not politically savvy.
 They don’t understand the informal power structure in the organization.
 When they have an idea, they don’t have a clear picture of what it will take to make their idea be accepted up, down, and across the organization.

-4) Orientation to “results” - Some managers put other things before success.
+4) Perspective to “results” - Some managers put other things before success.
 They would rather be right.
 They would rather look good.
 They would rather be the smartest person in the room.
 With these false priorities, they achieve what we call a “nasty payoff,” but they don’t achieve the real victory – not for their long-term career, and not their team or organization.

-We also notice that many managers can suffer from limiting beliefs that hold back their ability to execute, and that often tie back to the orientations above.
+We also notice that many managers can suffer from limiting beliefs that hold back their ability to execute, and that often tie back to the perspectives above.
 For instance, a manager with the belief that he can’t trust other people is going to have issues building professional relationships and also spend a lot of time doing things himself instead of delegating.
 A manager who has a belief that everything must be perfect will also have issues with time.

 At Inspired Business Services, we take a comprehensive view of execution.
 Almost always, we find at least one area where the individual manager or executive has an insight that leads to measurable gains in performance – along with greater satisfaction and career potential.